zeldatran87/secured-finance-docs/basics/README.md

    1. Periodically, the Loan contract checks the payment schedule and update the loan's state.
    2. Before the scheduled payments, the Loan contract emits messages for payment notice (default to 2 weeks prior).
 After the notice, the loan state changes to `DUE`, and the coupon payments should be made until the payment time.
-   3. If takers failed to pay coupons, the loan state changes to `PAST_DUE` and the collateral state changes to `LIQUIDATION_IN_PROGRESS` to cover up coupon payments from takers' collateral.
+   3. If takers failed to pay coupons, the loan state changes to `PAST_DUE` and the collateral state changes to `LIQUIDATION_IN_PROGRESS` to cover up coupon payments from borrower' collateral.
    4. 120% of the coupon payment amount (in ETH) is transferred from the borrower's collateral to the lender's collateral.
    5. When the coupon payment is completed, the loan state will be back to `WORKING` and the collateral state to be `IN_USE`.